R4W4U/RP2040_RubberDucky/README.md

 > **Note:** The CircuitPython version used for this project is also included in the repository.

-After CircuitPython has been installed, copy the contents of the ./code/ directory onto the RP2040 Rubber Ducky.
+After CircuitPython has been installed, copy everything except the .uf2 files onto the RP2040 Rubber Ducky.

+> **Note:** You may need to use the terminal when using linux.

 ### Run the Sample Payload